 Foot Drop

-When patients have difficulty with dorsiflexion (lifting the front part of the foot towards their shin), they are dealing with a condition called foot drop.
-Management involves wearing an AFO brace to prop the foot up and improve safety.
-Treatment involves rehabilitation exercise and physical therapy.
+Characterized by difficulty with dorsiflexion (lifting the front part of the foot up towards the shin), foot drop is a condition that can make walking after stroke challenging.
+Treatment involves rehabilitative exercise and physical therapy, although wearing an AFO brace to prop the foot up and improve safety is often recommended while recovering.

 Learn more about foot drop after stroke »